IzahSohail/IzahSohail.github.io/feverdream/README.md

 **Izah**: After collaboratively working on choosing a concept and story, my primary role was working on the website with Jiho.
 Given that the essence of our film revolves around a psychological experience, I aimed to ensure that the website's interface seamlessly complemented this theme.
 I worked a lot with JavaScript for this assignment to add more interactivity and create a more immersive experience.
 One of these interative features is the slider on the home page.
 The initial arrow (pill) position is strategically set as a percentage of the screen width.
 As users slide halfway across the slider, several dynamic changes occur:
   - The background color undergoes a smooth transition into a darker theme, symbolizing the initiation of the psychological journey.
 I considered changing the background back to the original one if the user slides back but decided not to as I feel this fits our concept better: once you reach a certain point, there is no returning
   - some text appears at the center of the screen offering users a brief insight into what lies ahead.
   - background music starts playing.
 I initially wanted the background music to play automatically however, after a lot of playing around with code and searching online, I realised autoplay isn't possible.
+This was a very time consuming process as I spent a lot of time trying out different "hacks" but nothing ended up working.
 So I decided to implement the audio feature this way and personally, I believe this approach contributes significantly better to the overall user experience!

   Sliding all the way to the end of the slider takes the user to the video experience page.